ianloam/ianloam.github.io/content/notes/mathfoundations.md

 ---

 # Math Foundations: Intuitionism and Computation
+*August 20, 2024*

+Understanding intuitionism, and

 ## 1. Background

-Generally speaking, there is a tendency with scientific disciplines to dismisss advances made through qualitative research.
+There is often a tendency within scientific disciplines to dismiss advances made through qualitative research.
 While overtly technical approaches are universally appreciated for clear use of evidence and quantitative analysis for its results, qualitative research is perceived as less substantial for being too anecdotal, subjective or irrelevant.

 This criticism would be fine if it is for acknowledging the risk involved in engaging with this kind of research, but there is a forgetfulness that anything quantitative can not stand on its own.
 The way you phrase and interpret a question, answer, or methodology relies entirely on qualitative factors.
 A wrong variable, new dimension or perspective can render a result entirely pointless or nonsensical without any change to the evidence or methods.
 The problems stemming from ignoring qualitative analysis can span much further than just needing to rephrase or add to outdated results, but can completely cut the value of entire fields.